zeus-12/uxie/README.md

 ## BUGS

-- [ ] optimistic update for file page after adding a new file
+- [ ] optimistic update for file page after adding a new file => uploadthing issue, should be fixed on v6
 - [ ] see if u can see all the users in the liveblocks room, (and display it at top)
 - [ ] fix fontcolor of `Liveblocks Presence` based on bg => https://stackoverflow.com/questions/3942878/how-to-decide-font-color-in-white-or-black-depending-on-background-color
 - [ ] reduce pdfreader scrollbar height + width